mpsanchis/flash-qc/README.md

 Steps:

 - `mise install` (might fail if you don't have system libs for postgres, but you can also decide to install it with another tool such as [postgresapp](https://postgresapp.com))
-- `mise bootstrap` (configures pre-commit hooks using uvx if available, or Python otherwise.
+- `mise run bootstrap` (configures pre-commit hooks using uvx if available, or Python otherwise.
 Also ensures that DB is available with user flashqc)

 ### Daily development

 Steps:

-- `mise build`
+- `mise run build`
-- `mise serve` (TODO)
+- `mise run serve`
-- `diesel database reset` (TODO: define when, and potentiall move to fqc)

 ### Diesel commands